Duck confit is an old French method of slightly curing meat, then poaching it gently in fat until it is meltingly tender.

 - 1 cup goose, duck or pork fat (or 5-6 cups for traditional method)

-- Mix the salt, curing salt, sugar, thyme, black pepper and nutmeg together.
-Now mix the zest, which, as it is moist, will form clumps; keep mixing until it is well incorporated.
+Mix the salt, curing salt, sugar, thyme and black pepper together.
 A word on the pink salt.
 This is for color and preservation.
 It also is an extra dose of prevention during cooking, as you will be poaching in 150-170 degree water.
 I use it, but if you have a morbid fear of nitrates, skip it.

-- Seal the bags and and cook sous vide at 160 degrees for 8 hours or more.
-If you think you have old ducks or geese, you can cook these as long as 24 hours — but that’s a little excessive.
-If you don’t have a sous vide water oven, place the sealed bags in a large pot (the largest you have) two-thirds filled with water that is somewhere around 150-170 degrees, which is below a simmer.
-Poach the legs in this stockpot for 6-12 hours, flipping every half hour or so if they float, which they probably will.
+- Seal the bags and and cook sous vide at 180°F for 8 hours or more.
+If you think you have old ducks or geese, you can cook these as long as 24 hours -- but that's a little excessive.
+If you don't have a sous vide water oven, place the sealed bags in a large pot (the largest you have) two-thirds filled with water that is somewhere around 175°F, which almost a simmer.
+Poach the legs in this stockpot for 6 to 12 hours, flipping every half hour or so if they float, which they probably will.

 - Remove the bags from the water and plunge into an ice water bath to cool.
 Remove them to a rack to dry, and when they're dry on the outside, store in the fridge.